gj0706/recommendations_with_IBM/README.md

 # recommendations_with_IBM
-A recommender engine that analyzes the interactions users have with articles on the IBM Watson Studio platform, and makes recommendations to them about new articles you think they will like.
+This project implemented 3 different types of recommendation algorithms for the IBM Watson community.
+The goal is to make recommendations to the users about new articles they will like.

 ## Table of Contents